30 Unusual Phobias You Never Knew Existed

 Caligynephobia: Fear of beautiful women

 Also known as venustraphobia, the fear of beautiful women goes way beyond nervousness or intimidation around someone pretty.
-Those with a phobia might feel chest pain, get numbness in the extremities, or faint when around attractive women.
+Those with a phobia might feel chest pain, get numbness in the extremities, or faint when around a woman they consider attractive.

 Nomophobia: Fear of not having a mobile phone

-For nomophobiacs, going without their phone causes extreme anxiety.
-You probably have nomophobia and don’t even know it!
+For people with nomophobia, going without their phone causes extreme anxiety.
 But not having a mobile phone may not be so bad; here are 13 ways your cell phone affects your body and mind.

 Somniphobia: Fear of sleep

-This is one phobia that will keep you up at night: Somniphobia is the fear of sleep.
-That’s too bad because sleep is associated with many health benefits.
+This is one phobia that can be particularly disruptive: Somniphobia is the fear of sleep.
+Sleep is associated with many health benefits.
 For example, the Mayo Clinic notes that lack of sleep increases your risk of developing colds.
-Even worse, if you miss out on sleep on a long-term basis, you may be more likely to develop obesity, heart disease, and diabetes.
+Even worse, a lack of adequate sleep on a long-term basis is associated with a greater risk of obesity, heart disease, and diabetes.

 Neophobia: Fear of new things and experiences